-- · Personal, Social and Emotional Development
+- Personal, Social and Emotional Development

 - Positive attitudes and dispositions towards their learning

 - Social skills

 - Attention skills and persistence

 - Language and communication

-- · Reading and Writing
+- Reading and Writing

 - Numeracy and the understanding of Shape, Space and Measures

 - Knowledge and Understanding of the World around them

 - Physical development

 - Creative Development

 In order to ensure that we provide our children with the best start we have developed a new Early Years Foundation Stage Unit.
+This means that FS2 children have times during the day where they can free choose.
+This means they can move between a series of rooms that offer a range of resources and provocation that they can independently access.

-This means that FS1 and FS2 children are mixed together and play and learn together.
-The children are placed in nine family groups that are made up of FS1 and FS2 children.
-During the day the family group meets for specific sessions together but also FS1 and FS2 have the opportunity to work with their own age group for Maths, English and Phonics.
+The children are placed in a family groups.
+During the day the family group meets for specific sessions together.
+For example Maths, English and Phonics.
 The curriculum is completely led by the children.
 Staff take their ideas and interests and develop them by providing resources and experiences that help the children to take control of their own learning.